SirIndubitable/mcu-calendar/README.md

 The intention of this repo is that the release information can be crowd sourced and easy to pick up if I ever drop the ball on maintaing it.

 I've had many requests for other calenders so I've added support for other calendars.

+Note: I don't personally folloow all of these release dates that closely, so please let me know if something is missing or goes out of date

 ## Calendars
 For each calendar I will list the URl and if you would like to add it directly to your calender, the public iCal address will also be listed